rootveek/A035/README.md

 ## 📂 Repository Structure

-- **Main Folder**: Contains our combined work, including analysis, visualizations, and the final report.
+- **Main Folder named A035**: Contains our combined work, including analysis, visualizations, and the final report.
 - **Individual Folders**: Each group member's individual contributions are stored here to avoid data conflicts.

 ---